Major spoilers ahead for Outer Banks season 1.

 While bad fortune seems to follow this family heirloom, John B. believes it is the key to finding both his dad and the treasure.
 He knows the compass has a secret compartment where people can store notes.
 But instead of a note, John.
 B. finds the word "Redfield" engraved in there.

-It's the "most common name in the county," according to Pogue, but John B. believes it's a clue to where his dad is hiding: the Redfield Lighthouse, his favourite spot.
+It's the "most common name in the county," according to Pogue, but John B. believes it's a clue to where his dad is hiding: the Redfield Lighthouse, his favorite spot.
 It's there that we learn about The Royal Merchant, a ship that disappeared in the Atlantic in 1829 with $400 million onboard.
 It's believed that it is off the coast of the Outer Banks and might have been pushed closer to shore thanks to a recent hurricane.

 It's also a sunken treasure that John B.'s dad had talked about often.
 The blueprints of the ship were in his office before they were taken by two burly men who shot at him.
 Time is clearly of the essence since John B. isn't the only one looking for the loot.